AgenaTrader/AgenaScript-documentation/sources/handling_bars_and_instruments.md

 Bars.IsNtb

 ### More Information
-[*OnBarUpdate()*](#onbarupdate) property can be used without having to test for null reference first.
-As soon as the method OnBarUpdate () is called by AgenaScript, there is always a bar object.
-If this property is used outside of OnBarUpdate (), then a corresponding test should be set to zero reference, e.g. With if (bars! = Null).
+[*OnCalculate()*] property can be used without having to test for null reference first.
+As soon as the method OnCalculate () is called by AgenaScript, there is always a bar object.
+If this property is used outside of OnCalculate (), then a corresponding test should be set to zero reference, e.g. With if (bars! = Null).
 ### Example
 ```cs
 Print("Die angezeigten Bars sind Ntb: " + Bars.IsNtb);
 ```

-## Bars.PercentComplete
+## Bars.LastBarCompleteness
 ### Description
-Bars.PercentComplete outputs the value that displays what percentage a bar has already completed.
+Bars.LastBarCompleteness outputs the value that displays what percentage a bar has already completed.
 A bar with a period of 10 minutes has completed 50% after 5 minutes.

 For non-time-based charts (Kagi, LineBreak, Renko, Range, P&F etc.) this will output 0 during backtesting.